NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Giant Trapdoor Spider.md

 abilities_mid:
   - name: ""
   - name: "Trapdoor Lunge"
-    desc: "`pf2:r`  **Requirements** Initiative has not yet been rolled\n**Trigger** A creature comes within 25 feet of the spider's lair while the spider is positioned just under the ajar trapdoor, and the spider notices the creature\n**Effect** The spider Strides or Climbs before it rolls initiative."
+    desc: "`pf2:r`  **Requirements** Initiative has not yet been rolled\n\n**Trigger** A creature comes within 25 feet of the spider's lair while the spider is positioned just under the ajar trapdoor, and the spider notices the creature\n\n**Effect** The spider Strides or Climbs before it rolls initiative."

 attacks:
   - name: ""